The Snapchat Statistics Every Marketer Needs To Know

 In light of its latest round of fundraising (which yielded $1.8 billion), Snapchat's current valuation is approximately $18 billion (TechCrunch).

-UPDATE — with a day one closing share price of $24.48, Snapchat's market capitalization is at approximately $33 billion.
-For more day one closing stats and figures, see our post here.
+UPDATE — With a day one closing share price of $24.48, Snapchat's market capitalization immediately post-IPO was approximately $33 billion (for more day one closing stats and figures, see our post here).
+Snapchat’s recent Q1 2017 earnings report saw shares take a significant tumble, falling to the $17 range before rebounding slightly to just over $20 today.
+This gives it a current market capitalization of approximately $25 billion.
 For how Snapchat's IPO stacks up against Facebook's and Twitter's IPO, see our cheat sheet here.

 5. 60% Of All Smartphone Users Are Now On Snapchat.

 An eMarketer report found that 18 to 24 year-olds make up 45% of all Snapchat users in the U.S., and comScore discovered that 60% of U.S. 13- to 34-year-old smartphone users are Snapchatters (Snapchat).
 According to Forbes, 37% of Snapchat's users are between the ages of 18 and 24 and over 60% of U.S. 13- to 38-year-olds are Snapchat users.